-If we can do it, you can do it, too.
+If we can do it, you can, too.

 Still, the method I’m about to share is simple.
-And I’m confident it will work for your patch of green.
+And I’m confident it will work for your patch of green, wherever you live.

-Give it a light combing with a leaf rake.
-And step lightly.
-Treading on a soggy lawn it one of the worst things you can do.
-Better to wait until the turf has dried out and the ground is not mushy.
+Start by giving your lawn a gentle combing with a leaf rake.
+If the ground is moist, step lightly.
+Treading on a soggy lawn is one of the worst things you can do.
+Better to wait until the turf has dried out and the ground is not so mushy.

 Here’s the deal.
 When you walk on a soggy lawn, you squeeze out the air between soil particles.
 Air pockets are critical to soil health.
 Without air “highways”, water and nutrients can’t reach the root zone.
 Water forms puddles.
 Then one day, you look at your lawn and wonder, “Why does it look so pathetic?”